 In this photo, the terminals have lugs attached; lacking a proper crimping tool for these lugs, I eventually discarded the lugs and switched to using regular terminal blocks, which, when adding extra cabling, made the connections much safer and easier to manage.

 Once I had finished wiring up the battery, I wrapped the whole thing in several layers of electrical tape (not having heat-strink tubing of quite that size!).

 Having created my battery, I needed somewhere to put it for testing.
 So I built a box.
-Sized to both fit all components in, and take up about he same space as the old UPS.
-I used wood and panel pins for this: the wood turned out to be just too thin to screw.
+(OK, my girlfriend built the box, since she’s much better at carpentry than I. All the untidy bits are mine though.)
+Sized to both fit all components in, and take up about the same space as the old UPS.
+We used wood and panel pins for this: the wood turned out to be just too thin to accommodate screws.
 However, it is reasonably strong, and doesn’t get moved much.
 On the front, I added holes for a fan; below, you can see the back, with 220V input, a 24V DC connector, 3 12V connectors, a 3A USB connector, and more holes for the rear fan.